n8n-io/n8n-docs/docs/hosting/environment-variables/configuration-methods.md

 n8n creates a random encryption key automatically on the first launch and saves it in the `~/.n8n` folder. n8n uses that key to encrypt the credentials before they get saved to the database.
-It's possible to overwrite the key and set it using an environment variable.
+If the key is not yet in the settings file, it's possible to specify it using an environment variable, so that n8n will use your custom key instead of generating a new one.

+On queue mode, it is required to specify the encryption key env var for all workers.

 ```bash
 export N8N_ENCRYPTION_KEY=<SOME RANDOM STRING>